Woman arrested for using children as beggars in Lagos - Vanguard News

 “The complainant stated further that three children were earlier rescued from the suspect in December 2020 and on 12th March 2021, the suspect was again seen on the street begging with another child.
 The suspect will soon be charged to court”, he stated.

 “ The fact of the case is that on March 27, 2021, the complainant checked into the hotel where the suspect works, to have a quiet night rest.
-At about 1.30 am the next day, the suspect broke into the complainant’s room through the toilet window and assaulted her sexually.
-The suspect is presently in custody and will be charged to court on conclusion of the investigation”.
+At about 1.30am the next day, the suspect broke into the complainant’s room through the toilet window and assaulted her sexually.
+The suspect is presently in custody and will be charged to court on conclusion of investigation”.